cl-illc/semantics-2024/index.md

 ## Recommended prior knowledge

-Machine Learning 1 and Natural Language Processing 1
+Machine Learning 1, Deep Learning and Natural Language Processing 1

-For those of you who have not attended NLP1 please check the [course website](https://cl-illc.github.io/nlp1/) and reading materials.
+For those of you who have not attended NLP1 please check the [course website](https://cl-illc.github.io/nlp1-2019/) and reading materials.